Cody Bellinger Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 15th-ranked team ERA across all league pitching staffs (4.57).
+- The Dodgers have a 4.57 team ERA that ranks 17th across all league pitching staffs.

-- Dodgers pitchers combine to rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).
+- Dodgers pitchers combine to give up 15 home runs (1.1 per game), the 10th-fewest in the league.

-- Grove (0-1) starts for the Dodgers, his third of the season.
+- Urias gets the start for the Dodgers, his fourth of the season.
+He is 3-0 with a 1.50 ERA and 20 strikeouts in 18 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he threw 3 1/3 innings, allowing nine earned runs while giving up 12 hits.
+- His last time out came on Tuesday against the San Francisco Giants, when the left-hander tossed six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.